OpenCL/OpenCLCXXPortingGuidelines/README.md

 # [OpenCL C to OpenCL C++ Porting Guidelines](./OpenCLCToOpenCLCppPortingGuidelines.md)

-[This document](./OpenCLCToOpenCLCppPortingGuidelines.md) is a set of guidelines for developers who know OpenCL C and plan to port their kernels to OpenCL C++, and therefore they need to know the main differences between those two kernel languages.
+[This document](./OpenCLCToOpenCLCppPortingGuidelines.md) is a set of guidelines for developers who know OpenCL™ C and plan to port their kernels to OpenCL C++, and therefore they need to know the main differences between those two kernel languages.

 The main focus is on exposing the most important differences between OpenCL C++ and